thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/building-a-client/sending-commands/index.md

 ```

 :::hint-warning
-> **Blob storage for large documents**
+> **File storage for large documents**
 >
 > Commands represent a user's request to the system.
 Although they contain data, they should not contain large documents such as PDFs, images or videos.
-If you want to store such documents, think about [using blob storage](../../using-blob-storage/accessing-blob-storage/).
+If you want to store such documents, think about using [file storage](../../storing-large-files/accessing-file-storage/).
 :::

 ## Addressing existing aggregates